ealee0205/multidecode/Readme.md

 ## MultiDecode

-The key insight of this work is that if we think of tokens being nodes in a graph with edges between adjacent tokens, then linear sequences are not the only graph that meet the autoregressive formulation requirements.
+The key insight of this work is that if we think of tokens being nodes in a graph with edges between adjacent tokens, then linear sequences are not the only kind of graph that meets the autoregressive formulation requirements.
 Below we show a linear sequence of tokens with whole number RoPE values 0 through 5. \
 <img src="assets/images/sequence.png?raw=true" width="400">